adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-deleting-data-en_US.md

 - The `CoreComponents` of Phoenix projects comes with a `hide/1` function that is just `JS.hide/2` but with a beautiful transition.
 - We can use `data-confirm` to confirm with the user before triggering an action like a `phx-click`.
 - The `stream_delete/3` function is a way to delete elements from a stream.
 This function optimizes sending the minimum amount of data to LiveView so it follows the idea that streams are an efficient way to manage lists in LiveView.
-- `assert_raise/2` can be used to to test that exceptions will be raised by some code.
+- `assert_raise/2` can be used to test that exceptions will be raised by some code.